boostkpi/docs.github.io/docs/data-import/guide/index.md

    format.

 2. Import the most granular data you can along your time and dimension columns.
-BoostKPI can then iperform further aggregation either during visualization or when sending out anomaly alerts.
+BoostKPI can then perform further aggregation either during visualization or when sending out anomaly alerts.

 # Data modeling tips